giordi91/giordi91.github.io/content/post/simdCompaction2.md

 ```

 # Performance
-At this point my curiosity was, which one is faster?
+At this point I was curious to know which one was faster?
 Is it going to be any difference?
 Does the swizzling actually gives us a big slowdown?

 On paper AVX512 is the one chewing more data at the time but at the end of the day we are just doing a single mul instruction plus swizzling
 overall we are just reading memory compressing it and writing it.
-Most likely we would be memory bound rather than ALU bound (I should probably run a
-VTune session :P ).
+As you might expect we are memory bound, so I personally do not expect
+a huge speed up.

 Let us see some timings.
+NOTE: Timings here are just for fun, was not a proper in depth profiling and analisys.

 ![intro](../images/15_simd_compression/chart.png)

 Timings are in microseconds, and the bars going left to right are respectively 2,10,100,1000 iterations.

 You might be wondering why I did provide timings for different count of iterations, that is because when I started getting some of the timings I
 noticed that the more iterations I did the lower the per iteration time got.
 My first thought was that somehow I was hitting the caches.